c-le-ds/Longevity/Longevity.md

 #### c.
 Gene Expression QTLs
 should we search for gene and tissue together or just gene?
-- below is search by gene name only.
+- below is search by gene and tissue together
 ```{r}

 #import Gene Expression QTLs list